ncsu-cga/research.package/_pages/software-architecture.md

 which is recommended by the [Flutter Team](https://www.youtube.com/watch?v=PLHln7wHgPE).
 In ResearchPackage, the [BlocTask](https://pub.dev/documentation/research_package/latest/research_package_model/BlocTask-class.html) is holding the StreamControllers needed for the communication.

-Following the BLoC architecture, ResearchPackage uses streams and regular callbacks for internal communication (e.g. between Task and Steps).
+Following the BLoC architecture, ResearchPackage uses streams and callbacks for internal communication (e.g. between Task and Steps).
 There is a BLoC class responsible for the communication between the task and the steps it's containing ([BlocTask](https://pub.dev/documentation/research_package/latest/research_package_model/BlocTask-class.html)).
-The communication between the question container and their question body is made possible by regular callback functions.
+Communication between the question container and their question body is made possible via callback functions.

 ## Style and UI Theme

 Research Package is accessing the parent application's style through Flutter's `context` feature.
 This means that the given `Theme` of the application is shared also with Research Package and appears in its styling (colors, font styles...).
-As an example have a look at the [example application](https://github.com/cph-cachet/research.package/tree/master/example/research_package_demo_app) where the theme colors of the parent application are modified.
+As an example, the [example application](https://github.com/cph-cachet/research.package/tree/master/example/research_package_demo_app) shows how the theme colors of the parent application are modified, and this is refelcted in the ResearchPackage screens.

 See [this article by the Flutter team](https://flutter.dev/docs/cookbook/design/themes) on how to Theme your application.

-## How to set up a Research Package project
+## How to set up a ResearchPackage project

-Since Research Package is [published to `pub.dev](https://pub.dev/packages/research_package), all you have to do is to add its dependency to your `pubspec.yaml` file.
+Research Package is [published to `pub.dev`](https://pub.dev/packages/research_package) and all you have to do is to add its dependency to your `pubspec.yaml` file.

 ```dart
   dependencies: